tardate/LittleArduinoProjects/Electronics101/OpAmpTimer/README.md

-# #122 OpAmpTimer
+# #122 Op-amp Timer

-Test an OpAmp timer switch.
+Test an op-amp timer switch.

 ## Notes

-This circuit uses an OpAmp configured as a comparator to switch an output for a period of time governed by a variable [RC time constant (𝛕)](http://en.wikipedia.org/wiki/RC_time_constant).
+This circuit uses an  op-amp configured as a comparator to switch an output for a period of time governed by a variable [RC time constant (𝛕)](http://en.wikipedia.org/wiki/RC_time_constant).

 The comparator switching point is half the supply voltage, set by the R1/R2 voltage divider.
 So with a 5V supply, the switching point is 2.5V.

-At steady-state, C1 is fully charged to positive supply and this sets the inverting OpAmp input well above the non-inverting threshold and therefore the OpAmp output is off (low).
+At steady-state, C1 is fully charged to positive supply and this sets the inverting op-amp input well above the non-inverting threshold and therefore the op-amp output is off (low).

-When S1 is pressed, C1 is fully discharged and the inverting OpAmp input pulled low, so OpAmp output switches on (high).
+When S1 is pressed, C1 is fully discharged and the inverting op-amp input pulled low, so op-amp output switches on (high).

-When S1 is released, C1 charges through R4+R5, and the OpAmp output remains high until the C1 voltage reaches the switching threshold.
+When S1 is released, C1 charges through R4+R5, and the op-amp output remains high until the C1 voltage reaches the switching threshold.
 R4 is a 50kΩ pot, which allows the switching time to be adjusted.
 R1 is included to set a minimum resistance and avoid a short if R4 is dialed to 0Ω.